With faceted search, you can search for values in relation to each other and see the number of matching records for each of the available filters.

 Proceed as follows:

-Select the data source option Query Template and then select a the regular query template which you created earlier in this tutorial especially for this purpose.
+- Select the data source option Query Template and then select the regular query template which you created earlier in this tutorial especially for this purpose.

 → The table should look like this and it should be possible to filter the table rows by means of the filter widget: